Reduction of Database Independence to Dividing in Atomless Boolean Algebras: Abstract

 \section{Abstract}

 We prove that the form of conditional independence at play in database theory and independence logic is reducible to the first-order dividing calculus in the theory of atomless Boolean algebras.
-This establishes interesting connections between independence in database theory and stochastic independence.
-As indeed, in light of the aforementioned reduction and recent work of Ben-Yaacov \cite{on_ran_var}, the former case of independence can be seen as the discrete version of the latter.
+This establishes connections between database independence and stochastic independence.
+Indeed, in light of the aforementioned reduction and recent work of Ben-Yaacov \cite{on_ran_var}, the former case of independence can be seen as the discrete version of the latter.